As a New York City based airline pilot, I’m frequently asked which NYC-area airport is the best. The answer is complicated, I’m afraid.

 The real issue comes when you have to park the car.
 If you thought anything in NYC was a ripoff, wait until you get to the airport parking lot.

 Thankfully JFK is much more reasonable than its siblings, starting at $18 for the economy lot and rocketing to $39 for the parking garage.
-To save on cost, shop around for “off-brand” lots that typically cost $7-10 per day.
+To save on cost, shop around for “off-brand” lots that typically cost $7-10 per day and offer discounts.
 They do fill up early, so book ahead.

 Most Convenient: Taking a Taxi, Uber, or Lyft to JFK ($35-200, 25-180 minutes)